Silent Killer: A Stealthy, Clean-Label, Black-Box Backdoor Attack: Results

-Note that the results of MobileNet-V2 are significantly lower than those of the other architectures.
-When we investigated it, we noticed that the success of the poisoning attack using gradient alignment was highly correlated with the success of the trigger crafting using the algorithm \ref{alg:trigger}.
-This suggests that the effectiveness of the poisoning attack is closely tied to the use of an optimized trigger that performs well as an evasion attack on the surrogate model.
-Therefore we estimate that different evasion attacks \cite{madry2017towards,carlini2017towards} may yield more effective triggers and improve the results on this architecture.
+Note that the results of the patch version on MobileNet-V2 are significantly lower than those of the other architectures.
+We noticed that the success of gradient-alignment-based attacks is highly correlated with the success of the UAP crafting, which performs poorly on MobileNetV2.
+Therefore we estimate that better UAP methods \cite{madry2017towards,carlini2017towards} may yield more effective triggers and improve ASR.

-\subsection{Black-Box}

-Our attack is highly effective in black-box settings compared to other data-poisoning-based clean-label backdoor attacks.
-To demonstrate this, we compared the efficiency of a poisoned dataset crafted using a surrogate model to attack a model with a different architecture ($F_s \ne F$).
-The comparison was made for all pairs of the three models: ResNet18, VGG11, and MobileNetV2.
-The results are presented in table \ref{tab:blackbox}.

-For comparison, \citeauthor{souri2022sleeper} achieved ASR of 29.10\% and 31.96\% on MobileNet-V2 and VGG11 with ResNet18 as a surrogate model, while we achieved ASR of 90.92\% and 81.60\% on the same models.
-It is worth saying that \cite{souri2022sleeper} retrained the model during poison crafting, whereas we did not.
-Furthermore, even when \cite{souri2022sleeper} uses an ensemble of four different architectures, he does not reach our results.
-This suggests that our attack is more effective than previous approaches in black-box settings.
-Note that, as shown in \cite{souri2022sleeper}, the attack can be improved even further by using an ensemble of multiple models and retraining the models several times during crafting.
+To evaluate a more realistic scenario of data poisoning, when the images have a larger size, we evaluate our method on ImageNet.
+Due to computational limits, we used only the 10 first classes of ImageNet to train and evaluate the results.
+We chose one source-target pair (cock-shark), crafted poison to 185 samples from the target class, and trained a ResNet18 model.
+Some samples are shown in figure \ref{fig:imagenet}.
+We found that the ASR was 76\% for this preliminary experiment, which indicates that the danger is also present in larger, higher resolution, real-world datasets.

+\paragraph{Black-Box}